 Berlin gave me a handful of memories.
-My first solo trip in Europe at the age of 15, was to visit a friend in this city.
+My first solo trip to Europe at the age of 15, was to visit a friend in this city.
 I lived with her for a month, attending high school mid the gloomy month of December, celebrating Christmas with her fabulous family and welcoming New Years with arrhythmic dance moves atop a metro station.
 I loved everything about the city.

-So it was not a surprise that I decided to visit Berlin again.
+So it was not a surprise that I decided to revisit the capital of Germany.
 But this time, my stay was absent of the charm of Christmas markets, bright lights, and teenagehood of West Berlin.
-Instead, I decided to explore the city on the other side, East Berlin’s hipster-like neighborhoods and abandoned buildings.
+Instead, I decided to explore the city’s darker side, East Berlin’s hipster-like neighborhoods, and abandoned buildings.

 My friend and I decided to couchsurf with a community set along the Spree, a beautiful river that flowed through the city center.

-No surprise here, “Teepee Land” was occupied by a number of travelers, hippies, and artists of all backgrounds.
+No surprise here, “Teepee Land” was occupied by travelers, hippies, and artists of all backgrounds.
 All the teepees were made of recyclables from the city and used as living quarters for those who chose a vastly different lifestyle than that of city-dwelling.

 If you are confused with what’s happening, trust me when I say I was too.
 The place was awesome, don’t get me wrong.
 With couches and tents and newspaper for rooftops in a huge unattended space, it was hella homey for someone like me.
 Surfers and others appeared in and out of the tents to greet us.

 We were introduced to some minor rules, no hard drugs, don’t steal, and whatnot in-between.
 It was pretty great to see people leaving their luggage and bags chilling around the camp knowing that they were taken care of.

 That night, we met a French Shaman who was about to head back to the Riviera to attend a Shaman festival.